hydroper/as3razen/todo/verifier.md

 import ns.**;
 ```

-will contribute multiple `PackageWildcardImport`s to the enclosing scope and open all `public` namespaces of the respective packages.
+will contribute multiple `PackageWildcardImport`s to the enclosing scope.

 ## Package shadowing